Door-to-Door Social Inclusion in a multi-ethnic problem neighbourhood

 Final results of an effectiveness study

 Social inclusion of people who are long-term unemployed is a major challenge, in particular in densely populated large city neighbourhoods such as the Schilderswijk in The Hague (Netherlands).
-Many of those citizens feel trapped in a cycle of unemployment, stigma, poverty and complex social problems.
+Many of those citizens feel trapped in a cycle of unemployment, stigma, poverty and complex social risk factors.
 The Hague developed a social case management intervention to increase participation and employment of long-term unemployed parents: the Door-to-Door approach (DTD).
 The Trimbos Institute conducted an effectiveness study to evaluate the impact of this approach.

 Occupational participation including voluntary work increased in 40% of 111 persons in the DTD programme compared to 27% in 85 persons in the control group whom had been offered a minimum of support.
 Also 5% of DTD participants gained and kept paid competitive or supported employment during follow-up, against none of the control participants.
 These differences are relatively small but significant.